-Citizen Participation Plan 91.105(d); 91.115(d) Describe the efforts to provide citizens with reasonable notice and an opportunity to comment on performance reports.
+Citizen Participation Plan 91.105(d); 91.115(d)

+Describe the efforts to provide citizens with reasonable notice and an opportunity to comment on performance reports.

-Prior to the CAPER submission, the City publishes an English and Spanish public notice in local newspapers of general distribution in Stanislaus County advising residents of the availability of the CAPER for public review and comment.
-The CAPER is placed in the front office of the Housing Division and posted on the City's website.
+Prior to the CAPER submission, the City publishes an English and Spanish public notice in a local newspaper of general distribution in Stanislaus County advising residents of the availability of the CAPER for public review and comment.
+The CAPER is available from the Housing Division office and it is posted on the City's website.
 The public can submit comments at the City offices or email them to the contact listed in the ad.
 Ad copies are attached to this report.

-Public meetings and hearings have been held in accordance with the City and the Consortium's Citizen Participation Plan to provide an opportunity for community input into what services, projects, or activities the City undertook using Community Development Block Grant (CDBG) and HOME Investment Partnership Program (HOME) funds.
+Public outreach has been held in accordance with the City and the Consortium's Citizen Participation Plan to provide an opportunity for community input into what services, projects, or activities the City undertook using Community Development Block Grant (CDBG) and HOME Investment Partnership Program (HOME) funds.